- Perky styling

 The CX-3 earns its chops in steering and suspension tuning.
 Retuning over the last few years has taken the edge out of bumps to provide for a more comfortable ride around town while retaining the crossover’s entertaining handling.
 Steering is sharp and engaging, more akin to a buttoned-down compact car than a high-riding ‘ute.

-Optional all-wheel drive adds some confidence in wet climates but doesn’t give the CX-3 anything resembling off-road chops.
+Optional all-wheel drive adds some confidence in wet climates but doesn’t give the CX-3 anything resembling off-road credibility.
 The front-wheel-drive CX-3 handles the limited power provided by the inline-4 well enough that we’d strongly consider skipping all-wheel drive unless snow is a regular thing where you live.

 2020 Mazda CX-3